-Units: 3.00 - UC:CSU 3.00 hours lecture weekly CAN: SOC 2
+Units: 3.00 - UC:CSU 3.00 hours lecture weekly CAN SOC 2

-Provides foundation of understanding and using the 'sociological imagination' behavior.
+Provides a foundation of understanding and uses the "sociological imagination" to explore human behavior.
 Through the examination of American society and other cultures, students learn the specific conceptual, theoretical, and methodological principles and applications that distinguish sociology from other social sciences.
 Micro and macro explanations are reviewed to explain how culture, values, roles, norms, social interaction, and social stratification influence the characteristics and processes of everyday life and create social change.